 Berita Hari Ini di Indonesia

 Bagian Berita Hari Ini adalah bagian yang diperbarui hampir setiap hari dan berisi informasi terkini mengenai topik-topik yang mewarnai pemberitaan di media massa Indonesia pada hari ini.
 Sebagian besar berita yang diterbitkan di sini meliputi hal politik, ekonomi dan sosial.
 Namun, seiring dengan penampilan berita terkini, tentu belum meliputi analisis yang mendalam.
 Silakan lihat kolom Berita, Keuangan atau Bisnis jika Anda ingin membaca topik tertentu dengan analisis yang lebih mendalam.

-On 29 March 2015, Indonesia Investments released the latest edition of its newsletter.
+On 24 May 2015, Indonesia Investments released the latest edition of its newsletter.
 This free newsletter, which is sent to our subscribers once per week, contains the most important news stories from Indonesia that have been reported on our website in the last seven days.
-Most of the topics involve economic matters such as an analysis of the rupiah performance, economic growth forecasts by international institutions, the government’s plan to revise the palm oil export tax and relax the mineral ore export ban, and more.
+Most of the topics involve economic matters such as Bank Indonesia’s interest rate environment, revised requirements for the purchase of property, gender equality, consumer confidence, the IPO of PP Properti, luwak coffee, and more.